ArshdeepKaurArora/Arsh_Django_Blog/README.md

 + The CSS codes and images for the designs of the website are inside the [staticfiles](https://github.com/ArshdeepKaurArora/Arsh_Django_Blog/tree/main/staticfiles) file.
 + The Python code for the API calls and the conditions are inside the [blog/views.py](https://github.com/ArshdeepKaurArora/Arsh_Django_Blog/blob/main/blog/views.py) file.

+## Some cool features on the website

+The blog is built in a way to store cache data for the user's read-later list.
+In a way, it is a dynamic website.
+Some of the cool features of the website which make it user-friendly are:

++ A user can add a comment below the post that he/she might interested in.
++ A user can add a post to their read-later list and remove the reading is done.
++ A user can contact me via email using the [contact](https://arsh-django-blog.vercel.app/contact) page on the blog.
++ A user can visit my GitHub profile and know about my work in some more detail on my [about](https://arsh-django-blog.vercel.app/about) webpage.

 ## Photos used from Unsplash

 + Photo by [Karsten Würth](https://unsplash.com/@karsten_wuerth?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/h66Vlx8MHmo?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).